MarkEWaite/gke-experiment/tutorial.md

 ```bash
  kubectl rollout status sts cjoc
  ```

+Click the **Continue** button to move to the next step **after the pod is ready**.

+## Login to CloudBees Core

 1. Read the Admin Password
  ```bash
  kubectl exec cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword
  ```
- 1. Open CloudBees Core in your browser
+2. Open CloudBees Core in your browser
  ```bash
  echo "Your CloudBees Core URL is http://$DOMAIN_NAME/cjoc"
 ```